hellgate75/go-services/README.md

 ### MySQL

-Instance will is provided by `database.NewDatabase` it accepts a configuration structure with the driver `mysql`.
+Instance will is provided by `GetDatabaseDriver` or `GetDatabaseDriverByName`, it accepts the database.MySQLDriver variable or with the driver name `mysql`.

 ### MongoDB

-Instance will is provided by `database.NewDatabase` it accepts a configuration structure with the driver `mongodb`.
+Instance will is provided by `GetDatabaseDriver` or `GetDatabaseDriverByName`, it accepts the database.MongoDbDriver variable or with the driver name `mongodb`.

 ### Get the library